A positive proportion of locally soluble hyperelliptic curves over $\mathbb Q$ have no point over any odd degree extension: Regular pencils of quadrics

-$h\Rightarrow c.$ Finally, assuming the existence of the ramified covering $M \rightarrow C$ over $K$, we show that $f_0$ lies in the subgroup $K^{\times2}N(L^\TIMES)$ of $K^\times$, which will complete the proof of Theorem \ref{thm:with8equiv}.
-The covering $M\rightarrow C$ corresponds to an inclusion of function fields $K(C) \rightarrow K(M)$.
-Over $K^s$, the function field $K^s(M)$ is obtained from $K^s(C)$ by adjoining the square-roots of all rational functions on $C$ whose divisors have the form $2d_1$ or $2d_1 + (P) + (P')$ for some divisor $d_1$ on $C$.
-Since the characteristic of $K$ is not equal to $2$, these square-roots either give unramified extensions of $C$ or extensions that are ramified only at the two points $P$ and $P'$, where the ramification is tame.
+$h\Rightarrow c.$ Finally, assuming the existence of the maximal abelian cover $M\rightarrow C$ of exponent $2$ that is ramified only at the points $\{P,P'\}$, we show that $f_0$ lies in the subgroup $K^{\times2}N(L^\TIMES)$ of $K^\times$, which will complete the proof of Theorem \ref{thm:with8equiv}.
+The cover $M\rightarrow C$ corresponds to an inclusion of function fields $K(C) \rightarrow K(M)$.
+Over $K^s$, the function field $K^s(M)$ is obtained from $K^s(C)$ by adjoining the square roots of all rational functions on $C$ whose divisors have the form $2d_1$ or $2d_1 + (P) + (P')$ for some divisor $d_1$ on $C$.
+Since the characteristic of $K$ is not equal to $2$, these square roots give either unramified covers of $C$ or covers that are ramified only at the two points $P$ and $P'$ where the ramification is tame.
 More precisely, there are $2^{2g+1} - 1$ distinct quadratic extensions of $K^s(C)$ of this form that are contained in $K^s(M)$, and their composition is equal to $K^s(M)$.

 Indeed, by Galois theory, these quadratic extensions correspond to the subgroups of index $2$ in $J_{\frak m}[2](K^s)$, or equivalently to nontrivial $K^s$-points in the Cartier dual $\Rlk\mu_2/\mu_2$.
 Let $w$ be the rational function $z/y^{g+1}$ on $C$, and let $t$ be the rational function $x/y$ on $C$, so $w^2 = f_0g(t)$.
 The nontrivial points in $(\Rlk\mu_2/\mu_2)(K^s)$ correspond bijectively to the nontrivial monic factorizations $g(x) = h(x)j(x)$ over $K^s$, and the corresponding quadratic extension of $K^s(C)$ is given by $K^s(C)(\sqrt {h(t)}) = K^s(C)(\sqrt {j(t)})$.
 When both $h(x)$ and $j(x)$ have even degree, the divisors of the rational functions $h(t)$ and $j(t)$ are of the form $2d_1$ and the corresponding quadratic cover of the curve $C$ is unramified.
 When the factors both have odd degree, these divisors are of the form $2d_1 + (P) + (P')$ and the quadratic cover is ramified at the points $P$ and $P'$.